jsstrn/notes/content/notes/git-status.md

 ---
+title: "Git status"
-title: "Check the status of a Git repository"
+summary: "Check the status of a Git repository"
 categories: ["developer"]
 tags: ["git"]
 ---